-Su-37 Super Flanker is a super-maneuverable thrust vectoring fighter derived from an Su-35 prototype.
+Su-37 Super Flanker is a super-maneuverable thrust vectoring fighter with the factory designation T-10M-11 derived from an Su-35 prototype.
 The last Su-35 prototype - number 711 - was fitted with Lyulka Saturn AL-31FU engines that incorporate two-dimensional thrust-vectoring (TVC) nozzles.
 Externally similar to the Su-35 - apart from the nozzles - the Su-37 has a side-stick controller and has demonstrated some amazing manoeuvres, including a complete 360deg Cobra - known as a Kulbit.

 The Su-37 has a variety of other innovative equipment such as a radar configured for simultaneous surveillance of airspace and the ground and a high-precision laser-inertial/satellite navigation system.
 The all-weather digital multi-mode phased array radar operates in either air and ground surveillance modes or in both modes simultaneously.
 Ground surveillance modes include mapping (with Doppler beam sharpening), search-and-track of moving targets, synthetic aperture radar and terrain avoidance.
 The Su-37 is also equipped with a rearward facing radar in the tail stinger area of the fuselage.
 The Su-37 features fly-by-wire and relaxed static instability, which along with 2D thrust vectoring give the aircraft tremendous agility.
 In the 1980’s General Designer Mikhail P. Simonov insisted that the Su-37 be equipped with axisymmetric vectoring nozzles instead of the 2D vectoring nozzles.
 When Sukhoi did research and testing for each configuration, they found that the 2D nozzle suffered from serious technological problems.
 However, in the end, the 2D Su-37 was produced, of which no major problems were seen to jeopardize the Su-37’s operational performance.